EasyCorp/EasyAdminBundle/README.md

   * **CRUD** operations on Doctrine entities (create, edit, list, delete).
   * Full-text **search**, **pagination** and column **sorting**.
   * Fully **responsive** design (smartphones, tablets and desktops).
+  * Supports Symfony 2.x and 3.x.
   * Translated into tens of languages.
   * **Fast**, **simple** and **smart** where appropriate.

 **Requirements**

-  * Symfony 2.3+ applications (including Symfony 3).
+  * Symfony 2.3+ or 3.x applications (Silex not supported).
   * Doctrine ORM entities (Doctrine ODM and Propel not supported).
-  * Entities with simple primary keys (composite keys not supported).
-  * Entities using inheritance are not supported.
+  * Entities with composite keys or using inheritance are not supported.

 Documentation
 -------------